Vice-Chair, Department of EnglishAssociate Professor, Department of EnglishAffiliated Faculty, Program in Digital Musics

-I research across a variety of disciplines, including new media studies, philosophy, mathematics, music, and literature.
-My teaching focuses on new media and digital technologies and includes forays into composition, post-structuralist theory, music, and literature.
+I research across a variety of disciplines, including digital studies, philosophy, mathematics, music, and literature.
+My teaching focuses on digital technologies and culture and includes forays into composition, post-structuralist theory, music, and literature.
 As a teacher, my chief aim is to encourage students to think critically, a skill that transfers to every domain of human activity.

 “The Logic of Digital Gaming” in Mechademia 6 .
-Frenchy Lunning (ed.), University of Minnesota Press (forthcoming, Winter 2011).
-12 pages.
+Frenchy Lunning (ed.), University of Minnesota Press (Winter 2011).

 “Digital Ontology and Example” in Deleuze, Science, and the Force of the Virtual , University of Minnesota Press (Spring 2010).
 169–202.

 Sound Ideas: Music, Machines, and Experience, University of Minnesota Press (2005).